Perhaps the most tiresome and boring part of working in the gym for many is ‘leg day’.

 Cristiano Ronaldo and Gareth Bale supposedly didn’t always see eye to eye in Madrid, and perhaps this boiled down to competition in the gym.

-Bale suffered numerous injury problems as a youngster and noticeably packed on muscle during his latter seasons at Tottenham Hotspur, but he has taken his bodybuilding to a whole new level in Spain, and is now back in north London flexing his muscles.
+Bale suffered numerous injury problems as a youngster and noticeably packed on muscle during his latter seasons at Tottenham Hotspur, but he has taken his bodybuilding to a whole new level since moving to Spain.

 Gareth Bale's legs pic.twitter.com/sWUddWmodR

 With a nickname like Hulk, you have to make this list.
 The Brazilian forward has made a career based off the fact he can hit the ball insanely hard and it is hardly surprising when you have a look at the size of his quads.

 Although his reputation dipped after a poor World Cup in 2014, Hulk still tore apart Russian Premier League defences with Zenit and banged in 76 goals in 145 games for Shanghai SIPG before returning to Brazil.